TsioryJonathan/Driftype---Typing-Game/README.md

 ## Contributing
 Feel free to enrich it with new features and a sexy design.
 Just keep it as a vanilla JavaScript project (no frameworks like React, Vue, or Svelte).

-And most important of all, have fun 🔥